 With a wealth of family-friendly facilities, this resort hotel sits at the base of the Whistler and Blackcomb gondolas.
-Even though the property saw some upgrades fairly recently, the decor still feels a bit ordinary.
+Even for a Hilton, the decor feels a bit ordinary.
 The guest rooms are pleasant enough, and large enough to easily accommodate four people.
 Many have fireplaces, whirlpool baths, and balconies; some suites have saunas.
 There's an on-site fitness center and outdoor pool, as well as a spa offering a variety of soothing treatments, including acupressure and hot-stone therapy.

 Oct 20, 2014